matteodem/meteor-easy-search/docs/blaze-components.md

 * content (not required, the content of the load more button)
 * class (not required, additional classes)

-Making it possible to load more documents with a load more button.
+Makes it possible to load more documents with a load more button.

 ### esAutosuggest